Polymer/old-docs-site/0.8/docs/devguide/local-dom.md

 {% include toc.html %}

-The features in this section are experimental and subject to change without notice.
+We call the DOM that an element is in charge of creating and managing its _local DOM_.
+This is distinct from the element's children which are sometimes called its _light DOM_ for clarity.

+{{site.project_title}} supports multiple local DOM implementations.
+On browsers that support shadow DOM, shadow DOM may be used to create local DOM.
+On other supported browsers, {{site.project_title}} provides local DOM via a custom implementation called shady DOM which is inspired by and compatible with shadow DOM.

 ## Local DOM template {#template-stamping}

-We call the DOM which an element is in charge of creating an managing its `local DOM`.
-This is distinct from the element's children which are sometimes called its `light DOM` for clarity.

 To specify DOM to use for an element's local DOM, use the `<dom-module>` element.
 Give the `<dom-module>` an `id` attribute that matches its element's